Seven News: Seven Afternoon News (Summer edition)

 The Summer edition of Seven Afternoon News is a national edition presented from Seven's Eveleigh studio and previously from its Martin Place studio.
 The bulletin airs when local editions are on break and is presented by Ann Sanders (Monday – Thursday) and Sally Bowrey (Friday).

 This bulletin is a semi-national bulletin because it airs across Australia, except in South Australia and Western Australia who have their own local 4 pm News.

-Fill-in presenters include Mike Amor and Angie Asimus, Hugh Whitfield, Chris Reason, Angela Cox and Blake Johnson (News).
+Fill-in presenters include Mike Amor, Alex Cullen, Angie Asimus, Hugh Whitfield, Chris Reason, Angela Cox and Blake Johnson (News).

 Seven's national afternoon bulletin was introduced in 2003 as Target Iraq, during extensive coverage of the 2003 invasion of Iraq, and presented from Sydney by David Johnston.
 The bulletin was retained after the initial invasion and moved production to Melbourne and was subsequently reformatted as the Seven 4.30 News.
 Johnston retired in September 2005 and was succeeded by Rebecca Maddern until production returned to Sydney in July 2006.
 Former US correspondent Mike Amor took over as anchor, but was replaced three months later by Samantha Armytage.
 On 3 December 2010, the bulletin was extended to 60 minutes and began to feature a sports bulletin.
 However, on 7 May 2012, the bulletin was truncated back to 30 minutes as The Price is Right returned to the 5:00 pm timeslot.

 On 2 April 2012, a 30-minute Perth edition was launched, airing as a cutaway half-hour bulletin at 4:30pm, following the first half-hour of the national bulletin at 4pm.
 Regional and Remote Western Australia did not receive the 4.30 afternoon news on Seven Regional WA, rather, the network substituted it with its own local news service at 5:30pm.

 In December 2012, the bulletin was renamed as Seven Afternoon News.
 In January 2013, the bulletin was again extended to an hour due to the axing of The Price Is Right and production moved back to the Melbourne studio with Rebecca Maddern replacing Samantha Armytage.

 In August 2013, Maddern was replaced by Melissa Doyle and Matt White and the bulletin was brought forward to start at 4 pm.

 In April 2014, Matt White resigned from the Seven Network to return to Network Ten.
 Doyle continued as the solo presenter until July 2015, when she was replaced by Ann Sanders.
 Doyle subsequently took over as Seven News Sydney weekend presenter from Chris Bath.

 Between 2015 and 2017, the national bulletin was gradually replaced by local editions presented from Melbourne, Brisbane, Adelaide and Perth.
 The last incarnation of the national bulletin was broadcast from the network's Martin Place studios and was presented by Ann Sanders (Monday – Thursday) and Chris Reason (Friday).
 Sport was presented by Mel McLaughlin (Monday) and Jim Wilson (Tuesday – Friday) and weather was presented by David Brown (Monday – Thursday) and Amelia Mulcahy or Angie Asimus (Friday).